-My clients often come to me and ask how to get their dog to stop barking.
+Barking is a normal, natural behavior for dogs but it is also the behavior that seems to cause the most conflict between dogs and humans and clients very often come to me and ask how to get their dog to stop barking.
+Keep in mind, some dogs are going to be more genetically prone to barking so, if you expect to have your herding dog stay silent while living in an apartment complex, you (and your dog) are going to have a hard time!
 Dogs bark for a variety of different reasons, the majority of cases I see fall into the following four categories.
 The solution to the barking depends on the cause, so in order to stop the barking it is important to figure out just when, where and why your dog is barking.

 - Alert Barking – this is the barking your dog does when he hears or sees someone outside of your door or yard, or when the door bell rings, or when a bird flies by, or a squirrel crosses your window, or… you get the idea, right?
 This is your dog’s “Hey, Someone Is Out There!!”

 Solution: First, think of this from your dog’s perspective… someone walks by your front window, dog barks, person goes away = dog has successfully chased off intruder!
 Your dog is being reinforced for the behavior every time someone walks by.
 So, the first (and sometimes easiest) step is to manage your dog’s environment.
 Reduce his stimulation by reducing access to the stimuli.
 Depending on the set-up of your home, you can do this in a variety of ways: keep him away from the problematic front window using baby gates, crate or doors, remove the couch/chair he sits on to look out of said window, put opaque coverings on the windows….